manthanptel/IBM_hackerrank/README.md

 29
 30
 31> int ma
-[2,1,3,4,5]
-[3,2,1,4,5]
-[4,2,3,1,5]
-[5,2,3,4,1]
-[4,1,3,2,5]
-[1,4,3,2,5]
-[3,4,1,2,5]
-[2,4,3,1,5]
-[5,4,3,2,1]

 In the first row, both conditions hold for all elements: each i equals the value at index i, so each iis divisible by the element and each element is divisible by its index i.
 In the next row where the first two elements have been switched, where i = 1 and the value is 2, 2 is divisible by i.
 In the next position, index i=2 is divisible by its element value of 1.
-Similar logic is applied to form each

-next position, index i = 2 is divisible by its element value of 7.
 Similar logic is applied to form each of the subsequent rows.

-Function Description
+# Function Description
 Complete the function arrangements in the editor below.
-The function must return the number of beautiful arrangements possible. arrangements has the following parameter(s):
+The function must return the number of beautiful arrangements possible.

+arrangements has the following parameter(s):

 n: an integer

 1
-Constraints
+# Constraints

-•1<n<20
-2
+• 1 < n < 20

-▼Input Format For Custom Testing
+# Input Format For Custom Testing
 The first line contains an integer, n.

-▼Sample Case 0
+# Sample Case 0
 Sample Input 0

 2

 Sample Output 0

 2

 Language
 C
 Autocomplete Ready